JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 SHA384/512 hashed combination of:

 * portion of the repositoryId/tenantId
-  * if repositoryId/tenantId starts with a letter then use characters 3-8 (6 characters) of the first GUID's block, combine them with the third GUID's block of the principal´s objectId (4 characters), SHA512 hash them as identifier0
+  * if repositoryId/tenantId starts with a letter then use characters 3-8 (6 characters) of the first GUID's block, combine them with the third GUID's block of the principal's objectId (4 characters), SHA512 hash them as identifier0
-  * if repositoryId/tenantId starts with a number then use characters 7-12 (6 characters) of the last GUID's block, combine them with the second GUID´s block of the principal´s objectId (4 characters), SHA384 hash them as identifier0
+  * if repositoryId/tenantId starts with a number then use characters 7-12 (6 characters) of the last GUID's block, combine them with the second GUID's block of the principal's objectId (4 characters), SHA384 hash them as identifier0
-* portion of the executing principal´s objectId
+* portion of the executing principal's objectId
   * if objectId starts with a letter then use characters 3-8 (6 characters) of the first GUID's block, combine them with the third GUID's block of the repositoryId/tenantId (4 characters), SHA512 hash them as identifier1
   * if objectId starts with a number then use characters 7-12 (6 characters) of the last GUID's block, combine them with the second GUID's block of the repositoryId/tenantId (4 characters), SHA384 hash them as identifier1